cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 > A *Souls*-like is a subgenre of action role-playing and action-adventure games
 > known for high levels of difficulty and emphasis on environmental
-> storytelling
+> storytelling.
 > <br>&emsp;-- [Wikipedia](https://en.wikipedia.org/wiki/Soulslike)

-Notably, the origin of the name comes from the *Demon's Souls* and *Dark Souls* series by FromSoftware.
+The origin of the name comes from the *Demon's Souls* and *Dark Souls* series by FromSoftware.
 For clarity, those *specific* games are instead referred to as **Soulsborne** games (derived to also include FromSoftware's critically acclaimed *Bloodborne*).

 I challenge the notion that high difficulty is a ***requirement*** for